Does Chipotle Spike Your Blood Sugar?

 The Chipotle Canvas: A Feast for Your Eyes (and Belly)

-Yum, Chipotle’s got a whole bunch of delicious options at the party – from fluffy rice and fiery salsas to juicy meats and creamy guac.
-But, gotta keep in mind, not all these choices play nice with your blood sugar.
+Yum, there are so many delicious options at the party—from fluffy rice and fiery salsas to juicy meats and creamy guac.
+But, gotta keep in mind, not all these choices are the best for maintaining balanced energy levels.

 Carbs: The Sugar Kings and Queens